VCityTeam/UD-Reproducibility/Demos/Readme.md

     └── install.sh            # Might call Component[1|2]/docker-build.sh
 ```

+### Notes
-Historical note: refer to the [old shell-script way of things](Oldies/Readme.md) for
+ * Historical note: refer to the [old shell-script way of things](Oldies/Readme.md) for
    design reasons on using docker.
+ * For the demos to be automatically restarted after a reboot of the Ubuntu VM
+   inquire on e.g.
+   [this thread on docker-systemcl](https://www.ringingliberty.com/2020/09/16/systemctl-user-cannot-start-docker-containers-on-ubuntu-20-04/